Conviction

 For example, everyone’s impulse control falls on a spectrum, with the tumor victim on the low end, chessmasters on the high end, and everyone else falling somewhere in between.
 Below a certain threshold on the spectrum it becomes socially unacceptable, and we generally feel comfortable condemning people who fall in that segment.
 However, we are basing that judgment using our own impulse control level, which is presumably in the acceptable part of the spectrum.
 It is difficult to imagine others having a different level of impulse control, and far more convenient to label them villains with a “lack of will power” rather than consider one’s own lack of imagination.
 What if, like Sam Harris posits, it’s really just “tumors all the way down”?

 To be clear, I am not suggesting that people are not guilty of crimes because they are fundamentally born different.
 Without opening the can of worms that is our backwards criminal justice system, I am suggesting that we should be less confident of our moral intuitions and be a bit more charitable, especially when judging others.
-We don’t always criminalize what we condemn, and we don’t always condemn what we abhor (and vice versa).
 Life is complicated enough – a little benefit of a doubt can go a long way.

 The Elementary School Entrance Exam